deathbeds/pidgy/README.md

 ![pidgy logo](pidgy.png "PIDGY written in large lower case sans serif text with the word WEAVE written in capital letters underneath the letters PID")

-`pidgy` is fun, literate and interactive style of programming in markdown & python. together, these languages offer an exciting new experience to rapidly co-develop of code and narrative in Jupyter computational notebooks.
+`pidgy` is a fun, literate and interactive style of programming in markdown & python. together, these languages offer an exciting new experience to rapidly co-develop of code and narrative in Jupyter computational notebooks.

 ## writing with `pidgy`